ailiop/ligra/README.md

 * g++ &gt;= 5.3.0 with support for Cilk Plus
 * g++ &gt;= 5.3.0 with OpenMP
 * Intel icpc compiler
+* OpenCilk clang++ compiler

+To compile with g++ using Cilk Plus, define the environment variable CILKPLUS.
+To compile with OpenCilk, define the environment variable OPENCILK and make sure CILKPLUS is not defined.
+The path to the OpenCilk clang++ compiler is assumed to be $OPENCILK_DIR/bin/clang++;
-To compile with g++ using Cilk Plus, define the environment variable CILK.
-To compile with icpc, define the environment variable MKLROOT and make sure CILK is not defined.
-To compile with OpenMP, define the environment variable OPENMP and make sure CILK and MKLROOT are not defined.
+to use OpenCilk, either define OPENCILK_DIR accordingly or set the PCC environment to point to OpenCilk clang++.
+To compile with icpc, define the environment variable MKLROOT and make sure CILKPLUS and OPENCILK are not defined.
+To compile with OpenMP, define the environment variable OPENMP and make sure CILKPLUS, OPENCILK and MKLROOT are not defined.
 Using Cilk Plus seems to give the best parallel performance in our experience.
-To compile with g++ with no parallel support, make sure CILK, MKLROOT and OPENMP are not defined.
+To compile with g++ with no parallel support, make sure CILKPLUS, OPENCILK, MKLROOT and OPENMP are not defined.

 Note: OpenMP support in Ligra has not been thoroughly tested.
 If you experience any errors, please send an email to [Julian